tmdict/tmdict/data/content/fgo-material-iv/gilgamesh-caster/noble-phantasm.en.md

 ##### {{notes}}

-1. {{note1}} Melam Dingir’s name presumably comes from melam (melammu in akkadian), a concept of ancient Mesopotamian divinity, which is a "mantle of radiance" type of blazing light that is worn like a garment depicted like a light aura that surrounds a deity or demon, and dingir which is simply Sumerian words for god, used to denote religious names and related concepts.
+1. {{note1}} Melam Dingir’s name presumably comes from melam (melammu in akkadian), a concept of ancient Mesopotamian divinity, which is a “mantle of radiance” type of blazing light that is worn like a garment depicted like a light aura that surrounds a deity or demon, and dingir which is simply Sumerian words for god, used to denote religious names and related concepts.
 So literally Godly Divine Radiance?
 2. {{note2}} Sha Naqba Imuru is an incipit that actually is written in the Epic of Gilgamesh, meaning “He who Saw the Deep”, or in modern terms: “He who Sees the Unknown”.